ellaowens/Capstone/README.md

 # Phase 3 Capstone 🔗 [Cybersecurity Training Range](https://github.com/cybertrainingrange/cybertraininingrange.io/blob/main/README.md)

-For Phase 3 of The Knowledge House Fellowship, I worked with a large team to **collaborate and develop a full-scale cloud based cybersecurity AWS training lab environment**, complete with application/tool resources for the next TKH Cyber Fellowship.
-This allowed us to apply all learned skills and tools to design, develop, and deploy several deliverable solutions.
+In Phase 3 of The Knowledge House Fellowship, I had the privilege of collaborating with a diverse and talented team to conceive and develop a comprehensive cloud-based cybersecurity AWS training lab environment.
+This lab was thoughtfully designed to provide essential resources and tools for the upcoming TKH Cybersecurity Fellowship, allowing us to leverage our collective expertise and apply a wide array of skills and technologies to create practical solutions.

-- AWS Cloud Computing
-- Cybersecurity
-- Networking
-- Linux
-- Docker Containers
-- Splunk
-- IDS/IPS
-- Python
-- Firewalls

-For each 2 week sprint we focused on a new topic.
-During the 6 sprints, I demonstrated my knowledge, skills, and abilities to plan design, configure, provision, secure, and deploy a high quality, feature-rich deliverable solution for a client.
-The idea of this training range was to execute what a protential client would be looking for, such as consultation and technical proficiency, to design and launch a full-scale cloud native cybersecurity training range environment in AWS.
+Our project spanned multiple domains, encompassing *AWS Cloud Computing, Cybersecurity, Networking, Linux, Docker Containers, Splunk, IDS/IPS, Python, and Firewalls*.
+Organized into six two-week sprints, we dedicated each sprint to a distinct aspect of our project.
+Throughout these sprints, I had the opportunity to showcase my proficiency in planning, designing, configuring, provisioning, securing, and deploying high-quality, feature-rich solutions for our client.

+The primary objective of our cybersecurity training range was to emulate the expectations of a potential client, demanding both consultation and technical expertise.
+Our aim was to successfully design and launch a comprehensive, cloud-native cybersecurity training range environment within AWS, effectively demonstrating our capabilities and dedication to meeting the client's needs.
+This project not only allowed us to apply our knowledge but also served as a testament to our commitment to excellence in the realm of cybersecurity.

 | Sprint | Description | Documentation|
 | --- | --- | --- |